jkup/jonkuperman.com/posts/chatting-with-an-old-friend/index.md

 ![wayback machine web behind](/img/wayback-web-behind.png)

 That's ok, I opened the Chrome Devtools and found the embed link!
 It's for a Soundcloud file.
-But when I clicked on it, it just redirect to the Soundcloud home page.
+But when I clicked on it, it just redirected to the Soundcloud home page.
 At least I had a lead...

 ![wayback machine chrome devtools](/img/wayback-devtools.png)